 Also, there is a lot of trial and error involved with sewing your own clothes.
 Some projects work out and some do not.
 But once you get an idea of what styles work best for you, the possibilities are endless.
 Be patient and have fun!
 With all the different kinds of fabric available, you won’t ever have to worry about having too many of one style, and your uniqueness will stand out every time.

-Since we learned the skills once, we should make use of them for getting great fashion over 40.
+Since we learned the skills once, we should make use of them for getting great fashion.
 Often the designers only have 20 something women in mind.
 Thus, reactivating our skills and sewing our own clothes permits us wearing what we want without looking like we rioted our (grand)daughter’s closet or got the clothes as free bees from the Salvation Army. 😉

 When you like the blog you may also like my book How to Dress for Success in Midlife.